NVIDIA/TransformerEngine/examples/jax/mnist/README.md

 5. Evaluating process: The evaluating process is the same as the training process.
 Need to ensure FP8 metadata is inside var_collect and fill it into loss function.

 6. Additional options: The `te.fp8_autocast` context manager has additional options
    * FP8 Recipe: control FP8 training behavior.
-See the [FP8 tutorial](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/examples/fp8_primer.html) for a detailed explanation of FP8 recipes and the supported options. **Noted** that FP8 metadata is now the responsibility of the user to update because of JAX limitation (i.e., manually calling `te.update_fp8_metas`).
+See the [FP8 tutorial](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/examples/fp8_primer.html) for a detailed explanation of FP8 recipes and the supported options. **Noted** that FP8 metadata is now the responsibility of the user to update (i.e., manually calling `te.update_fp8_metas`).
 The JAX version of Transformer Engine cannot update FP8 metadata on its own.
    * Sharding Resource: tell Transformer Engine how to make data parallelism and tensor parallelism.
 We will introduce it more in Encoder examples.

 ## Run ##